pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 ## Install Another Scanner for Supply Security Tools - Scan (Prisma)

-This topic describes how to install scanners to work with Supply Chain Security Tools - Scan from the VMware package repository.
+This topic describes how to install scanners to work with SCST - Scan from the VMware package repository.

-Follow the below instructions to install a scanner other than the out of the box Grype Scanner.
+Follow these instructions to install a scanner other than the out of the box Grype Scanner.

 ### Prerequisites

-Before installing a new scanner, install Supply Chain Security Tools - Scan.
+Before installing a new scanner, install SCST - Scan.
 It must be present on the same cluster.
 The prerequisites for Scan are also required.

 ### Install

-To install a new scanner, follow these steps:
+To install a new scanner:

 1. List the available packages to discover what scanners you can use by running: